15 Customer Service Skills of Great Customer Service Agents

 10.Realize When It’s Time to Delegate

 Picture 2.
-Email can be a strong tool for a customer support agent
+Email can be a strong tool as customer service skill

-The true skill is to do what needs to be done, without taking any shortcuts.
+The real skill is to do what needs to be done without taking any shortcuts.
 Remembering that your customers are people too, and knowing that putting in the extra effort will come back to you ten-fold should be your driving motivation to never “cheat” your customers with lazy service.

 This means to be quick to respond and find a solution for the customer.
 As mentioned, you will not be able to solve every question yourself, but you might be the person that will be in contact with your customer.
 It is your job to make sure all stakeholders you need information from, get back to you in time for you to be able to provide feedback to the customer.
 An example can be if a customer sends a private message on a company’s website, and the person who’s viewing it is a marketer rather than tech or product support.